What is a Permanent Resident?

 To keep your PR status, you are expected to be physically present in Canada for a minimum of 730 days during the last five years as a minimum residency requirement.
 The 730 days do not have to be continuous.

 Remember that permanent residency is a privilege granted to you by the government of Canada.
 It can be withdrawn if you do not meet residency obligations, or are convicted of a serious offence (in which case you may be deported).
 However, this does not happen automatically.
 The Government of Canada observes an official process to determine whether or not you are no longer a PR.
-If, for any reason, you wish to voluntarily give up your permanent residency, you can check out how you can apply for it here.
+If, for any reason, you wish to give up your permanent residency voluntarily, you can check out how you can apply for it here.

 What are your rights as a PR?